Exploring 20 unique mint varieties

 chocolate mint plant

-As the name suggests, chocolate mint has a delightful chocolatey aroma.
+As the name suggests, Chocolate mint has a delightful chocolatey aroma.
 The “chocolate” scent comes from natural aromatic oils in the plant, particularly menthol and other terpenes.
-This variety has an appearance similar to peppermint, but with slightly shiny leaves and burgundy stems.
+This variety has an appearance similar to Peppermint, but with slightly shinier leaves and burgundy stems.

 Flowers: Lavender blue